- 30.3 MP Mirrorless Camera

 Another area where the more costly EOS R excels is battery life.

-Compared to other full-frame mirrorless cameras, its LP-E6 battery has a capacity for 370 photos, which is just average, but well above the paltry 250 shots I get from the LP-E17 battery in the EOS RP.
+Compared to other full-frame mirrorless cameras, its LP-E6 battery has a capacity for 370 photos, which is average.
+Still, well above the paltry 250 shots I get from the LP-E17 battery in the EOS RP.

 The connection features do have a slight sting in the tail.